hypo69/hypo/pytest/gemini - set 3/en/src/goog/drive/__init__.rst

 5. **Example Test (commented out):**  This example shows how to incorporate testing of a `GoogleDrive` method.
 Replace `some_method`, `example_data`, and the assertions with the actual method name and expected behavior.

-6. **Example Exception Test (commented out):** This demonstrates how to use `pytest.raises` to test for specific exceptions, including using a `match` argument for more robust exception verification.
+6. **Example Exception Test (commented out):** This demonStartes how to use `pytest.raises` to test for specific exceptions, including using a `match` argument for more robust exception verification.
 This is often necessary for robust tests.  **Importantly**, you need to replace the patched function and the expected exception with the actual logic and expected behavior from your code.

 **How to Use and Expand:**